AJDStudios/AJDEnglish.com/README.md

     - updated contact content and test

 14/09/2024 - third release
     - updated About AD content and test
+    - added flags for students taught to the footer
+    - updated snapshot and tests to improve coverage